angelovangel/faster-report/README.md

 ## Running
 Two of the many ways to run the code:

 - git clone the repo, use conda to create an environment using the `environment.yml` file.
+For example, ` mamba env update -n base --file environment.yml `.
 After that, execute `faster-report.R`
 - as above, but open `faster-report.Rmd` in Rstudio and select *Knit with Parameters*
 - use docker, with the helper script `faster-report-docker.sh`